uwiger/edown/README.md

 `{top_level_readme, {File, BaseHref, Branch}}`, although this shouldn't be necessary as long as edown can derive the branch name from git.

-Using Atlassian Stash or Gitlab as target
+Using Atlassian Stash or GitLab as target
 -----------------------------------------

 The option `{edown_target, github | stash | gitlab}` can be used to control